The Federalist Manifesto.

 A free people will also be keen to ensure the market also remains free.
 They will accordingly prevent any regional bodies or federations from intervening in the market whether in a positive or restrictive sense.
 A free market among free communities will have the following features:

-The free market is characterised by
+The free market is characterised by individual responsibility

 .
 Compatibility is the other side of the coin of freedom.
 Autonomy is a blessing only when bound by liability.
 An individual decision, if it is feasible, must be linked to the risk of failure – and to the risk of discoversy and investigation of any irregularities carried out.
 If on the other hand full accountability is guaranteed, it will have a salutary effect that cannot be underestimated.
 It stimulates circumspection and prudence in all dealings.